emsi/sub_dude/README.md

 sub_dude is a tool to create and translate subtitles.

 1. Create a file `openai_api_key.txt` with your OpenAI API key
-2. Run `streamlit sub_dude/webui/app.py --browser.gatherUsageStats false`
+2. Run `streamlit run sub_dude/webui/app.py --browser.gatherUsageStats false`